 And right now, our Business Unlimited Ultimate plan is offered at our lowest price ever for a limited time.
 So, if a business has three lines on our Ultimate plan, they’ll save over $1,000 a year compared to three lines on Verizon’s Business Unlimited Pro 2.0 plan.
 That’s a nice extra chunk to help fund new equipment, boost advertising budgets or show employee appreciation – right?

-Besides helping businesses overcome inflation, we at T-Mobile are constantly investing in our 5G network to make it America’s largest, fastest and most reliable, and we’re continuing to put businesses first.
+Besides helping businesses overcome inflation, we at T-Mobile are constantly investing in our 5G network to make it America’s largest and fastest, and we’re continuing to put businesses first.
 We want them to save more and worry less.
 And we won’t leave customers stuck with the other guys’ termination fees; we’ve got it covered with more than $6,000 in switching costs on us when they add 10 lines.
 (Yes, really.)

 To all small businesses out there: We see you.
 We get the challenges you’re facing.
 We know how to help tackle inflation.
 And most importantly, we have your back – now and always.